Tinkerpie/Armbian-Setup/README.md

 # Bluetooth

-After running the setup.sh (which also sets up bluetooth) do the following:
+After running the setup.sh (which also sets up bluetooth) do the following to complete the process:
 *sudo bluetoothctl*
 [bluetooth]# *agent on*
 Agent registered